 6) Take a dip in the cenote Zaci

 With more than 300 natural sinkholes around it, Valladolid is quite famous for the cenote experience it offers, but Cenote Zaci is the one that is actually within the city.
-In fact, it’s located in the center of Valladolid.
+It’s located in the center of Valladolid.

-The entrance fee for Cenote Zaci is around 30 MXN ($1.5 USD) and it’s open from 9 in the morning to 5 in the evening.
+The entrance fee for Cenote Zaci is around 30 MXN (USD 1.5) and it’s open from 9 in the morning to 5 in the evening.

 The cenote is one of the cheapest, but it offers a delightful experience.